 This paper advances the growing literature on the derivative use of asset managers.
-As a crucial class of derivatives end-users, institutional investors exploit the flexibility of derivative instruments to enhance portfolio performance and manage risk exposures (Chen, 2011; Aragon and Martin, 2012; Aragon, Li, and Qian, 2019; Aragon, Martin, and Shi, 2019; Jiang, Ou and Zhu, 2021; Sialm and Zhu, 2021; Kaniel and Wang, 2021).
-Unlike these studies, my paper directly explores how different derivative uses of asset managers impact financial market stability.
-Specifically, I focus on corporate bond mutual funds that are more susceptible to financial fragility and classify them into those that utilize derivatives for speculative and hedging purposes.
+As a crucial class of derivatives end-users, institutional investors exploit the flexibility of derivative instruments to enhance portfolio performance and manage risk exposures (Aragon and Martin, 2012; Aragon, Li, and Qian, 2019; Aragon, Martin, and Shi, 2019; Jiang, Ou and Zhu, 2021; Sialm and Zhu, 2021; Kaniel and Wang, 2021).
+Unlike these studies, my paper directly explores how different derivative uses of various asset managers impact financial market stability.
+To my knowledge, it is the first study to do that.
+Specifically, I focus on corporate bond mutual funds that are more susceptible to financial fragility and classifies them into those that utilize derivatives for speculative and hedging purposes.
 Bond funds' speculative derivative usage introduces severe fragility risks to underlying securities due to their leverage-induced fire-sale during market uncertainty.
 In contrast, gains from hedging derivative positions compensate funds for their loss of non-derivative holdings, decreasing the likelihood of forced liquidations.

 Second, my analysis sheds new light on the determinants of the corporate bond fund fire sale.
 Existing literature generally attributes bond funds' forced liquidations to their liquiditymismatch structure (Chen, Goldstein, and Jiang, 2010; Goldstein, Jiang, and Ng, 2017; Falato, Goldstein, and Hortascu, 2021).
 Concretely, bond funds predominantly invest in illiquid bond markets while providing daily liquidity provisions for their clients, rendering long-term fund holders bear liquidation costs when funds experience outflows.
-Hence, liquidity transformation makes bond funds vulnerable to investor withdrawals and forces them to engage in unprofitable flow-induced trading (Jiang, Li, and Wang, 2021; Ma, Xiao, and Zeng, 2022; Li, O'Hara, and Zhou, 2022).
-After controlling for the effect of fund flows, I detect that bond funds' derivatives speculative usage can lead to incremental liquidations straining bond markets.
-The economic channel can also arise even without investor redemptions.
-Leveraged derivative positions trigger substantial obligation payments during market turmoil.
+Hence, liquidity transformation makes bond funds vulnerable to investor withdrawals and forces them to engage in unprofitable flow-induced trading (Jiang et al., 2021; Ma et al., 2022; Li, O'Hara, and Zhou, 2022).
+Unlike these papers, I detect that bond funds' derivatives speculative usage can lead to unwanted liquidations straining bond markets.
+The economic channel is also distinct from the studies above.
+Leveraged derivative positions can trigger substantial obligation payments during market turmoil.
 Derivative speculators must fire-sell bond holdings if they lack enough liquid cushions to meet relevant obligations.

 Finally, my study extends the literature that unveils the implications of institutional investors' characteristics for financial market stability.
-Some attributes, such as funding constraints and the short-term investor horizon, prompt selling pressure on portfolio holdings and thus threaten financial market stability (Aragon and Strahan, 2012; Ben-David, Franzoni, and Moussawi, 2012; Cella, Ellul, and Giannetti, 2013).
+Some attributes, such as funding constraints and the short-term investor horizon, prompt selling pressure on portfolio holdings and thus pose serious threats to financial market stability (Brunnermeier and Pedersen, 2009; Aragon and Strahan, 2012; Ben-David, Franzoni, and Moussawi, 2012; Cella, Ellul, and Giannetti, 2013).
 On the contrary, some asset managers' behavior can stabilize financial markets (Anand, Jotikasthira, and Venkataraman, 2020; Chernenko and Sunderam, 2020).5 My analysis shows mutual funds' different derivatives usage can have distinct market impacts.
 The speculative derivative usage can cause selling pressure on non-derivative holdings and destabilize corresponding markets.
 In contrast, derivative positions for hedging purposes compensate funds for their loss of non-derivative assets, reducing forced liquidations.